Inflectra/rapise-documentation/docs/Manuals/kb.md

 !!! note ""
     We update this list regularly.
 For the most recent list of KBs please navigate to [Inflectra Knowledge Base](https://www.inflectra.com/Support/KnowledgeBase/rapise/List.aspx)

+### <a onclick="return RegisterKbClick('KB909', 'Reading Map Data in RVL')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB909.aspx">KB909</a> Reading Map Data in RVL

+This topic explains different ways of reading data from a Map in RVL.

 ### <a onclick="return RegisterKbClick('KB903', 'How to create Test Sets outside of Rapise Framework saved to Spira')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB903.aspx">KB903</a> How to create Test Sets outside of Rapise Framework saved to Spira

 When you define test sets inside a Rapise Framework, they are managed automatically by Rapise when you do `Save to Spira`.
 In some cases there is a need to define test sets outside of a Rapise Framework.